lfedgeai/AegisEdgeAI/README.md

-# OpenTelemetry Microservice Architecture with TPM Security
+# OpenTelemetry‑Inspired Edge Architecture with TPM Security and Geofencing Proofs

 A production‑friendly prototype microservice architecture for secure, verifiable metrics collection at the edge.
-It combines OpenTelemetry for observability, TPM‑backed hardware security for the agent, and public‑key verification for the collector.
-The system delivers end‑to‑end, hardware‑anchored trust with proof of residency and geofencing controls, ensuring tamper‑resistant signatures and scalable, TPM‑resident cryptography.
-Designed for distributed edge environments, it enforces Zero‑Trust principles and geographic compliance from day one — while remaining agile enough for iterative development.
+It applies OpenTelemetry‑inspired observability patterns, TPM‑backed hardware security for the agent, and public‑key verification for the collector.
+The design provides hardware‑anchored trust with proof‑of‑residency and geofencing controls, delivering tamper‑resistant signatures and scalable, TPM‑resident cryptography.
+Built for distributed edge environments, it enforces Zero‑Trust principles and geographic compliance from the outset while supporting iterative development.

 ## Use Case: Edge Computing Telemetry